 Guillem Calvo, born in Barcelona, started his violin studies with the Suzuki teacher Albert Sàrrias.
 Later on he followed his musical studies at the Liceu Conservatori (Barcelona) with Evelio Tieles and finally at the Royal College of Music (London) with the violin teacher Yossi Zivoni.
 He also studied an Advance Course for Soloist in Lübeck (Germany) with Shmuel Ashkenazy while he became a fully qualified Suzuki teacher in 2007.
 Guillem has been teaching the Suzuki Method since 2004 both privately and at Southbank International School, as well as co-founding Little Venice Suzuki Group in 2007.
 To this date he has taught in Workshops like Ingestre Hall and Blue Coat School (Birmingham), BSI National Workshop (London) and at the LSG International Summer School at Bryanston (UK), at the Suzuki Hall (Brussels) and el Musical (Barcelona).
 In 2012 he volunteered with Clare Raybould’s Shining Light Suzuki Project in Goa (India), to give a Suzuki based musical opportunity to children in extreme poverty.

 As a performer, he has toured Spain, Portugal, Italy, France, Germany and England playing in different chamber groups including the Martinu Ensemble, Cre.Art Project Ensemble, Quartet Albéniz and Insieme Ensemble.
 He has also played with renown orchestras and conductors like Bernard Haitink, Sir Colin Davis, Bertrand de Billy, Valery Gergiev in orchestras like “Orquestra de la Òpera del Liceu” or the London Symphony Orchestra with whom he has debuted as soloist in November 2007.
-He is currently performing with the Swan Chamber Orchestra and the Scottish Chamber Orchestra.
+He has recently been performing with the Swan Chamber Orchestra and the Scottish Chamber Orchestra.

 Anne Thomas is an American-born violinist living and working in London since 2000.
 Anne was a Suzuki student from age 5.
 She studied in the BMus program in the Indiana University School of Music (now the Jacobs School of Music).
 Subsequently she studied violin performance and chamber music at Washington University in St. Louis where she earned her B.A.
 Anne teaches violin in north and west London, and at Southbank International School.
 She performs regularly as an orchestral and chamber musician.